 4.7 The IDB will only consider proposals that have been submitted online through the website of the RPG Initiative.
 There will be no exceptions to this requirement.
-Please note that the online proposal submission system will shut down promptly at 11:59 p.m.
-(U.S. Eastern Standard Time) on April 9, 2015.
+Please note that the online proposal submission system will shut down promptly at the date and time indicated for each Call for Proposals (U.S. Eastern Standard Time).
 To avoid any technical difficulties, we recommend that you do not wait until the last moment to submit the proposal.